Skip to Content

 Mohs Scale of Mineral Hardness (source)

 In comparison, silicon carbide grit has a Mohs hardness level of 9+, and, as such, it is a much more effective abrasive.
-Sand can be used as an abrasive for tumbling agate or jasper, however, it will take a lot more time.
+Sand can be used as an abrasive for tumbling agate or jasper; however, it will take much longer.

-Additionally, you would need around twice the amount of sand as a substitute grit, than if you would use silicon carbide grit.
+Additionally, you would need around twice the amount of sand as a substitute grit than if you used silicon carbide grit.

 If you wish to test a material’s hardness level, simply place it on a glass plate, add a bit of water, then place another piece of glass over and grind the two pieces of glass together.
 If the material scratches the glass, then it means it has a hardness level of at least 5.